seraogianluca/GIAR/docs/UserManual.md

 ### 2.3 Adding Game

 To register a new game click on `Insert New Game` on the left section.
 Complete the form.
-Enter the name, release date, description, platforms, genres and developers.
+Enter the name, release date, metacritic, description, platforms, genres and developers.

 ![Adding Player](./resources/admin-newGame.gif)

 ### 2.4 Update Game

 The Administrator user can change the game information.
-He can change the release date, description, platforms, genres and developers.
+He can change the release date, metacritic, description, platforms, genres and developers.
 A confirmation message is displayed.

 ![Update Player](./resources/admin-updateGame.gif)